Blocks and families for cyclotomic Hecke algebras: Integrally closed rings

 \section{Integrally closed rings}

 \begin{thedef} Let $R$ be a ring, $A$ an $R$-algebra and $a$ an element of $A$.
-The following properties are equivalent: \begin{description} \item[ (i)] The element $a$ is a root of a monic polynomial with coefficients in $R$. \item[ (ii)] The subalgebra $R[a]$ of $A$ is an $R$-module of finite type. \item[(iii)] There exists a faithful $R[a]$-module which is an $R$-module of finite type. \end{description} If $a \in A$ verifies the conditions above, we say that it is integral over $R$. \end{thedef}
+The following properties are equivalent: \begin{enumerate}[(i)] \item The element $a$ is a root of a monic polynomial with coefficients in $R$. \item The subalgebra $R[a]$ of $A$ is an $R$-module of finite type. \item There exists a faithful $R[a]$-module which is an $R$-module of finite type. \end{enumerate} If $a \in A$ verifies the conditions above, we say that it is integral over $R$. \end{thedef}

 \begin{definition} Let $R$ be a ring and $A$ an $R$-algebra.
 The set of all elements of $A$ that are integral over $R$ is an $R$-subalgebra of $A$ containing $R$; it is called the integral closure of $R$ in $A$.
 We say that $R$ is integrally closed in $A$, if $R$ is an integral domain and if it coincides with its integral closure in $A$.
-If now $R$ is an integral domain and $F$ is its field of fractions, then the integral closure of $R$ in $F$ is named simply the integral closure of $R$, and if $R$ is integrally closed in $F$, then $R$ is said to be integrally closed . \end{definition}
+If now $R$ is an integral domain and $F$ is its field of fractions, then the integral closure of $R$ in $F$ is named simply the integral closure of $R$, and if $R$ is integrally closed in $F$, then $R$ is said to be integrally closed. \end{definition}

 The following proposition (\cite{Bou5}, \S 1, Prop.13) implies that transfer theorem holds for integrally closed rings (corollary $\ref{integrally closed polynomial ring}$).

 \begin{proposition} If $R$ is an integral domain, let us denote by $\bar{R}$ the integral closure of $R$.
 Let $x_0, \ldots,x_m$ be a set of indeterminates over $R$.
 Then the integral closure of $R[x_0,\ldots,x_m]$ is $\bar{R}[x_0,\ldots,x_m]$. \end{proposition}